 - Some preparations may require gentle agitation to mix prior to administration to ensure an even dispersion of drug in the diluent, as medication can settle on storage.

-- Appropriate personal protective equipment (PPE) is worn by personnel administering antineoplastic drugs.
+- Appropriate personal protective equipment (PPE) is worn by personnel administering anti-cancer drugs.

-- The order of drug administration - antineoplastic drugs are administered in the following order unless otherwise indicated by the specific treatment protocol:
+- The order of drug administration - anti-cancer drugs are administered in the following order unless otherwise indicated by the specific treatment protocol:

 - vesicant drugs,